 I was on the last question roll.

-I explained to the holy three that Jesus was everything hopeful; a constant reminder that even in the ugliest of times and despair, He teaches us that there is beauty and light and redemption.
+I explained to the holy three that Jesus was everything hopeful; a constant reminder that even in the ugliest of times when we are full of despair, He teaches us that there is beauty and light and redemption.
 I was never going to give up on Jesus.
 And Jesus was never going to give up on me.

 And then I sat back in my chair, letting the holy three above me know that I was finished.